 Parents are having to witness their children wasting away, unable to do anything about it.

-“War is not good,” Ismail reminds us.
-“I wish it could stop now.”
+“War is not good,” Ismail said, “I wish it could stop now.”

 In addition to wishing for the war to end, Ismail also dreams of becoming a doctor one day.
 He wants to help other children who are “not feeling well.”